bndtools/bnd/bnd-maven-plugin/README.md

 packages, no Bundle-Activator, no Service-Component header, etc.  Therefore although it will be valid, the bundle would not be *useful*.

-For further usage information, see the example projects under the included `examples` directory.
+For further usage information, see the integration test projects under the included `src/test/resources/integration-test/test` directory.

-IMPORTANT NOTE:
+## IMPORTANT NOTE

 The `maven-jar-plugin` will NOT currently use the data from the generated MANIFEST.MF file when using its default configuration.
-We anticipate a patch to the JAR plugin that will do this (https://issues.apache.org/jira/browse/MJAR-193).
+We anticipate a [patch][1] to the JAR plugin that will do this.
 In the meantime it is necessary to configure the plugin as follows:

     <plugin>